-The accompanying psalm to be read on Shabbat for this week’s double portion is 97.
+The accompanying psalm to be read on Shabbat for this week’s portion is 81.

 Continue to journal this week, writing down your thoughts, themes, and Bible verses that come to mind for the individual days, and/or week.
 If you’d like to focus on personal character development with a larger community, see “Mussar” below the Torah study materials.